openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let description: String
 ```

-**Description:** The description information of the application, using example: "description": "$string: mainability_description".
+**Function:** The description information of the application, example usage: "description": "$string: mainability_description".
 For detailed information about description, refer to the descriptionResource field.

 **Type:** String